About Dr. Lee Phillips

 I VIEW PSYCHOTHERAPY AS A JOURNEY, AND WE WILL TAKE IT TOGETHER

-Dr. Lee's purpose is to ultimately help his clients achieve the goals they wish to accomplish.
-He offers a safe, empathetic and a warm environment.
-Dr. Lee uses interventions that offer not only symptom relief, but also a means to improve emotional connections to the individual and others.
-He has experience in treating LGBTQIA populations, depression, sexual health related issues, anxiety disorders, trauma, bipolar disorder, substance use disorders, chronic pain, chronic illness and disease.
-As a dedicated psychotherapist, certified substance abuse counselor, and certified sex and couples therapist, he uses holistic approaches where he treat the whole person and not just the symptoms.
+My purpose is to ultimately help my clients achieve the goals they wish to accomplish.
+I offer a safe, empathetic and a warm environment.
+I use interventions that offer not only symptom relief, but also a means to improve emotional connections to the individual and others.
+I have experience in treating LGBTQIA populations, depression, sexual challenges, anxiety disorders, trauma, bipolar disorder, substance use disorders, chronic pain, chronic illness, disabilities, and disease.
+As a dedicated psychotherapist, certified substance abuse counselor, and certified sex and couple’s therapist, I use holistic approaches where I treat the whole person and not just the symptoms.
 Clients who are in non-monogamous, swingers, polyamorous, and/or kink relationships are welcomed.

 Experience & Education

-Dr. Lee has over 12 years of experience working as a psychotherapist.
-He is a Licensed Clinical Social Worker (LCSW) and a Certified Substance Abuse Counselor (CSAC) in the state of Virginia.
-He is a Licensed Independent Clinical Social Worker (LICSW) in Washington, DC, and a Licensed Certified Social Worker at the clinical level (LCSW-C) in the state of Maryland.
-Dr. Lee is a Certified Sex Therapist (CST) by the American Association of Sexuality Educators, Counselors, and Therapists (AASECT).
-He is certified by the Integrative Sex Therapy Institute as a Certified Sex and Couples Therapist (CSCT).
-He completed his sex therapy training at the Integrative Sex Therapy Institute in Washington, DC.
-Dr. Lee has worked in several mental health and substance abuse treatment settings including outpatient community mental health, inpatient psychiatric settings, and private practice.
-He holds a Doctor of Education (Ed.D.) degree in Organizational Leadership with an Emphasis in Behavioral Health from Grand Canyon University in Phoenix, AZ.
-In addition, he holds a Master of Social Work (MSW) degree from Norfolk State University and a Bachelor of Arts (BA) degree in Communication with a minor in Theatre Arts from Old Dominion University in Norfolk, VA.
-Dr. Lee writes for Psychology Today, YourTango, Psych Central, and PsychAlive.
-He is an adjunct professor with the School of Social Work at Western New Mexico University and a guest faculty member with the Integrative Sex Therapy Institute.
+I completed my sex therapy training at the Integrative Sex Therapy Institute in Washington, DC.
+I have worked in several mental health and substance use treatment settings including outpatient community mental health, inpatient psychiatric settings, and private practice.
+I hold a Doctor of Education (Ed.D.) degree in Organizational Leadership with an Emphasis in Behavioral Health from Grand Canyon University in Phoenix, AZ.
+In addition, I hold a Master of Social Work (MSW) degree from Norfolk State University and a Bachelor of Arts (BA) degree in Communication with a minor in Theatre Arts from Old Dominion University in Norfolk, VA.
+I write for Psychology Today, YourTango, Psych Central, and PsychAlive.
+I am an adjunct professor with the School of Social Work at Western New Mexico University in Silver City, New Mexico and a guest faculty member with the Integrative Sex Therapy Institute in Washington, DC.